TyThePotato/BlindPathfindingSample/README.md

 Short-range navigation towards the player by sniffing out the player's trail.
 Precise (0m).

 The player emits a short "smell trail" -  breadcrumbs that the enemy is able to pick up on when within a short distance.
 Certain actions can raise or lower the rate of decay of these breadcrumbs; Odorizers (dust cloud, toxic waste, flower bed) lower the rate of decay, and Deodorizers (water) raise the rate of decay.

+## Third Party Assets
+Royalty-free assets are used in this project for demonstration purposes, namely sound effects and textures.
+Sound effects are sourced from [Pixabay](https://pixabay.com/).
+Textures are sourced from [FreeStylized](https://freestylized.com/).